Sei whale: Population estimates

-The current population is estimated at 80,000, nearly a third of the prewhaling population.
-A 1991 study in the North Atlantic estimated only 4,000.
+As of 2018, the global population is estimated to be 50,000 mature individuals, with an increasing population trend.
+In the North Atlantic, 12,000 whales were estimated.
+As of 1983, around 10,000 whales were estimated in the Southern Hemisphere, and by 2011, approximately 35,000 individuals inhabited the North Pacific.

 Sei whales were said to have been scarce in the 1960s and early 1970s off northern Norway.
 One possible explanation for this disappearance is that the whales were overexploited.
 The drastic reduction in northeastern Atlantic copepod stocks during the late 1960s may be another culprit.
 Surveys in the Denmark Strait found 1,290 whales in 1987, and 1,590 whales in 1989.
-Nova Scotia's population estimates are between 1,393 and 2,248, with a minimum of 870.
+Nova Scotia's 1977 population estimates were between 1,393 and 2,248, with a minimum of 870.

 A 1977 study estimated Pacific Ocean totals of 9,110, based upon catch and CPUE data.
 Japanese interests claim this figure is outdated, and in 2002 claimed the western North Pacific population was over 28,000, a figure not accepted by the scientific community.
-In western Canadian waters, researchers with Fisheries and Oceans Canada observed five Seis together in the summer of 2017, the first such sighting in over 50 years.
+In western Canadian waters, researchers with Fisheries and Oceans Canada observed five seis together in the summer of 2017, the first such sighting in over 50 years.
 In California waters, there was only one confirmed and five possible sightings by 1991 to 1993 aerial and ship surveys, and there were no confirmed sightings off Oregon coasts such as Maumee Bay and Washington.
 Prior to commercial whaling, the North Pacific hosted an estimated 42,000.
 By the end of whaling, the population was down to between 7,260 and 12,620.
 In the Southern Hemisphere, population estimates range between 9,800 and 12,000, based upon catch history and CPUE.
 The IWC estimated 9,718 whales based upon survey data between 1978 and 1988.
 Prior to commercial whaling, there were an estimated 65,000.

-Mass deaths

-Mass death events for sei whales have been recorded for many years and evidence suggests endemic poisoning (red tide) causes may have caused mass deaths in prehistoric times.
+Mass death events for sei whales have been recorded for many years and evidence suggests endemic poisoning (red tide) may have caused mass deaths in prehistoric times.
 In June 2015, scientists flying over southern Chile counted 337 dead sei whales, in what is regarded as the largest mass beaching ever documented.
 The cause is not yet known; however, toxic algae blooms caused by unprecedented warming in the Pacific Ocean, known as the Blob, may be implicated.